kubernetes-sigs/gateway-api/site-src/index.md

 how the Gateway API could also be used for inter-service or [_east/west_ traffic][east/west traffic] within the same cluster.

+If you're familiar with the older [Ingress API], you can think of the Gateway API as analogous to a more-expressive next-generation version of that API.

 ## Gateway API for Ingress <a name="for-ingress"></a>

-When using the Gateway API to manage ingress traffic, the [Gateway] resource defines a point of access at which traffic from outside clients can be routed into the cluster ([north/south traffic]).
-(If you're familiar with the older [Ingress API], you can think of the Gateway API as analogous to a more-expressive next-generation version of that API.)
+When using the Gateway API to manage ingress traffic, the [Gateway] resource defines a point of access at which traffic can be routed across multiple contexts -- for example, from outside the cluster to inside the cluster ([north/south traffic]).

 Each Gateway is associated with a [GatewayClass], which describes the actual kind of [gateway controller] that will handle traffic for the Gateway;